Wednesday, May 23rd

 • Bezalel: Academy of arts and design in Jerusalem, which awards both Bachelor's and graduate degrees.

-• Beit Berl College: Awards a certificate in art therapies, as well as different programs (Bachelor's, Master's, and certifications) in art and the teaching of art.
+• Beit Berl College: Awards a certificate in art therapies, as well as different programs (BA, MA, and certifications) in art and the teaching of art.

 Interview